home-assistant/docker-base/README.md

 | aarch64-base | Alpine | 3.10, 3.11 3.12 3.13 | 3.13 |
 | amd64-base | Alpine | 3.10, 3.11 3.12 3.13 | 3.13 |
 | i386-base | Alpine | 3.10, 3.11 3.12 3.13 | 3.13 |

-### Jemalloc

-We support on our platforms jemalloc.
-On application which you want enable it, set as envoriement `LD_PRELOAD="/usr/local/lib/libmimalloc.so"` on your Dockerfile or before you start the application.

 ### Python images